-Geospatial
+Geospatial Anchors

-Geospatial API
+Geospatial Anchors

 Overview

-The Geospatial API provides:
+The Geospatial Anchors API provides:

 • Earth Tracking: Track the device's position relative to the Earth using GPS and Visual Positioning System (VPS)